 Writing to SOUT5 register is disabled during transmission or reception.
+Reading SIN5 is also disabled.
 It is necessary to write dummy data of transmission bytes beforehand for only reception, and it is necessary to read dummy data for transmission bytes after transmission only for transmission.